Honors Capstone Project

 I had personal communication with approximately five Syracuse University students about their high schools for 3 hours weekly in the 3CSkills class at Syracuse University.
 During this time, I also participated in discussions regarding the skills necessary for success in college and careers and the work that high schools can do to introduce students to these skills and to careers.

 The argument I make in this project is that students lack adequate knowledge of careers and non-college post-secondary options due to the following five reasons: 1) the historic tension between vocational education and traditional academic education; 2) the standards movement; 3) the college-for-all mentality; 4) the institutional factors of American high schools; and 5) the psychology of adolescents.
 Vocational education refers to high school education that either prepares students for careers or makes them knowledgeable about careers.
 Career exploration programs, which I refer to throughout the thesis, are defined as high school programs that allow students to explore various careers.

 The above problem has led to a high college dropout rate and low attainment rates for certificates and post-secondary degrees in the U.S., and increased high school dropout rates.

 In conclusion, the abovementioned problem is a significant and national one that affects students, schools, and the country as a whole.
 There are many schools and national organizations striving to reform high school education by incorporating career exploration programs but there is still much work that needs to be done in order to adequately teach students about careers and prepare them for the world after high school.

 Stein, Mariel, "High School Students’ Knowledge of Careers and Non-College Post-Secondary Options" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 293.

 Creative Commons License